luicfrr/react-native-vision-camera-face-detector/README.md

 `react-native-vision-camera-face-detector` is a React Native library that integrates with the Vision Camera module to provide face detection functionality.
 It allows you to easily detect faces in real-time using the front camera and visualize the detected faces on the screen.

+If you like this package please give it a ⭐ on [GitHub](https://github.com/nonam4/react-native-vision-camera-face-detector).

 ## 🏗️ Features

 - Real-time face detection using front camera